 May / October 2008

 For a few days in early May of 2008, Alberto completed the first of a two-part residency at Washington and Lee University.
 W and L students, gallery director, Dinah Ryan, and Alberto met with three biologists to explore the plants and native fish found in a secluded section of Big Mary’s Creek in the town of Vesuvius which is located a few miles outside of campus.
 The students documented their findings with their cameras and sketchbooks.
 The following day, the students used their reference material during a drawing workshop.
 The students created 22 x 30 inch drawings that depicted their experiences at Big Mary’s Creek.
 Upon returning back to his studio, Alberto worked on two Biological Regionalism: Big Mary’s Creek paintings, a video and a new body of site-specific work for the Aesthetic of Death Series.
-These new works were exhibited in the October of 2008 at the Stanair Gallery at W and L University.
+These new works were exhibited in a solo exhibition in October of 2008 at the Stanair Gallery at W and L University.
 The student drawings from the drawing workshop in the spring were presented in an adjacent gallery.
 Alberto completed the second part of his residency during the week of the exhibition’s opening.
 He presented a lecture on his work from the past 20 years as well as another lecture discussing the connection between his videos and his paintings.
 Alberto also took two groups of students to Wood’s Creek (located on campus) to create sketches and collect samples of the environment.
 He then brought the students back to the studios where he presented drawing workshops that incorporated the reference materials they had collected from nature.
 Catalog of process and artwork is published.

 Images From Big Mary’s Creek Field Trip